An emboldened left, Trump acolytes and GOP conspiracy theorists — meet the probable House freshman class

 In a recent Facebook message, Georgia candidate Marjorie Taylor Greene, a professed QAnon conspiracy believer, posted an image of herself holding a rifle next to photos of three liberal congresswomen, an unprecedented threat that was taken down a day later.
 Greene is poised to replace Rep. Tom Graves (R), who was conservative but nonetheless worked with Democrats on proposals to overhaul the budget process.

-QAnon is the baseless theory that Trump is battling a cabal of “deep state” saboteurs who worship Satan and traffic children for sex.
+QAnon espouses the baseless theory that Trump is battling a cabal of “deep state” saboteurs who worship Satan and traffic children for sex.
 The FBI has labeled the group a domestic terrorist threat.

 QAnon supporter, with Georgia primary victory, is poised to bring far-right conspiracy theory to Congress